-EE expands its 4G LTE network to 12 more U.K. towns, now available in a total of 74 citiesAlex Wagner - Deputy Managing Editor, News Desk
+EE expands its 4G LTE network to 12 more U.K. towns, now available in a total of 74 citiesAlex Wagner - Editorial Director of News and Content

 U.K. carrier EE has been steadily expanding its 4G LTE network ever since it first went live in late 2012, and now the operator's LTE footprint has grown once again.
 EE recently announced that its LTE service is now live in Ashton-under-Lyne, Chatham, Gillingham, High Wycombe, Merthyr Tydfil, Oldham, Oxford, Rochester, Runcorn, Sale, Stafford and Wigan, which adds another 12 U.K. towns to EE's LTE network.
 The carrier says that its LTE service is now available in a total of 74 U.K. locales and covers more than 50 percent of the U.K.'s population.